piougy/CzechIdMng/MIGRATION.md

 The main goal of upgrading the frontend in **version 10** was to upgrade **React** to version **16**.
 Previous version **15** has already limited us in selecting new and upgrading existing components.

+>Some refactoring can be done with replaces (marks as **Replace all occurrences**), but some places has to be changed manually.

+>Case sensitive find is expected.

 ### 🚀 Main upgraded libraries:

 * **React** from **15.6** to **16.9**.